Ohio mayor asks Trump for help combating Lake Erie algae

 Scientists largely blame farm fertilizer runoff and municipal sewage overflows for feeding the algae growth.
 While there are a number of efforts to tackle the problem, it won't be solved for years.

-This year's algae bloom has stretched along the shores of Ohio, Michigan and Ontario, Canada, and will be among the largest in recent years.
+This year's algae bloom has stretched along the shores of Ohio, Michigan and Ontario and will be among the largest in recent years.
 The 2015 bloom was the largest on record, covering an area the size of New York City.

 The uncertainty some still have about the Toledo's drinking water, the mayor said in an interview Wednesday, shows there's a general mistrust about what some hear from government leaders and how easily